 USBE Board Rule

-USBE requirements dates must meet.
+The USBE requires that teacher candidates demonstrate basic skills in Reading, Mathematics, and Writing.
+Please see the Admissions and Retention Requirements for accepted Basic Skills tests and score levels.
+USBE requirements must meet for licensure recommendation.
 State-approved programs have the capacity to create courses, clinical experiences, and assessments that measure these competencies.
 In certain cases, specific courses, competencies, or assessments are required by Board Rule (R277-304).

 Recent Updates